gtk-rs/gtk4-rs/book/src/actions.md

 {{#rustdoc_include ../listings/actions/7/window/imp.rs:object_impl}}
 ```

-Actions are extremely powerful and we are only scratching the surface here.
+Actions are extremely powerful, and we are only scratching the surface here.
 If you want to learn more about them, the [GNOME developer documentation](https://developer.gnome.org/documentation/tutorials/actions.html) is a good place to start.